segdeha/es6/lessons/block-scope.md

 In earlier versions of JavaScript, scope is defined at the function level except for the top-level, “global” scope, which is accessible everywhere.

-The following example should look familiar:
+The following shows how function scope works:

     var x = 1;
     var y = 2;